For Egyptian secular activist, election is reminder of elusive dream

 Eskandar's biggest fear is that young secular-minded Egyptians will be totally stifled, giving Islamists a chance to make a comeback and dominate politics.

-"It's a force to be reckoned with organisationally," said Eskandar of the Muslim Brotherhood, which propelled Mursi to the presidency in 2012.
+"It's a force to be reckoned with organizationally," said Eskandar of the Muslim Brotherhood, which propelled Mursi to the presidency in 2012.

 Thinking of anti-Sisi friends locked up in jails - where human rights groups say widespread abuses are rampant - Eskandar says he feels powerless.
 "This is not a context for any kind of democratic participation."